pullashradha/Korean-Drama/README.md

-# Choose Your Own Drama Webpage
+# Korean Drama

 #### Intro Course Team Project for Epicodus, 06/24/2016

-#### By Brett New, Halle Williams, Alan Denison, Shradha Pulla
+#### By Brett New, Halle Williams, Alan Denison & Shradha Pulla

 ## Description

 This program is a choose-your-own-adventure style web game.
 The user will enter their name and other information to start.
 Players will navigate through a series of story points, and the program will decide what the ending will be based on the decisions made by the player.
-This program is inspired by Korean TV dramas.
+This plot of this program is inspired by Korean TV dramas.

 ## Setup/Installation Requirements

+This program can only be accessed on computer with Git and Atom installed.

 * Clone this repository
 * Open index.html in Terminal